 It is felt by the evaluation team that the most effective way of preparing the staff for an active involvement in curriculum activities is to bring in change agents for short periods at regular intervals during the project period.
-The outsiders, who could be from institutions in Malawi or from Iceland, should be asked to develop a long term inservice training plan for professional skills development.
+The outsiders, who could be from institutions in Malawi as well as from Iceland, should be asked to develop a long term in-service training plan for professional skills development.
 This should address an understanding of curriculum issues and the development of curriculum, instructional and assessment skills.
-The course should begin as soon as possible and new materials published by the World Maritime University would provided an excellent beginning6.
-We envisage joint planning by the outsiders and those involved in the project in the college, such that course activities are directly related to the regular duties of staff and contribute to the revision of the syllabi, both for campus teaching and the attachment portfolios.
+The course should begin as soon as possible6.
+We envisage joint planning by the outsiders and those involved in the project in the College, such that course activities are directly related to the regular duties of staff and contribute to the revision of the syllabi, both for campus teaching and the attachment portfolios.
 Both merchant and fishing lecturers should take part in the course.